Relativity and Singularities - A Short Introduction for Mathematicians: Singularity Theorem

 \begin{Remark} The proof of Theorem~\ref{sing_thm} does not hold in Riemannian geometry, where geodesics are length {\bf minimizing} curves.
 Using similar ideas, one can prove the following: if $(M,g)$ is a complete Riemannian manifold whose Ricci curvature satisfies $Ric \geq \varepsilon g$ for some $\varepsilon > 0$ then $M$ is compact. \end{Remark}

-\begin{Example} \begin{enumerate} \item Theorem~\ref{sing_thm} does not apply to Minkowski, de Sitter or anti-de Sitter spaces: the first does not contain a time slice with expansion bounded away from zero, the second does not satisfy the strong energy condition and the third is not globally hyperbolic.
+\begin{Example} \begin{enumerate} \item Theorem~\ref{sing_thm} does not apply to Minkowski, de Sitter or anti-de Sitter spaces: the first does not contain a Cauchy hypersurface with expansion bounded away from zero, the second does not satisfy the strong energy condition and the third is not globally hyperbolic.
 It does apply to the {\bf Milne universe}, which is the open set $U$ of Minkowski space defined by

-(cf. Figure~\ref{Milne}).
+(cf.~Figure~\ref{Milne}).
 It is easily seen that the function

 is a global time function in $U$ whose time slices have domain of dependence $U$ and constant positive expansion $n \tau$ (they are, in fact, isometric to $n$-dimensional hyperbolic spaces of radii $\tau$).
-Here the geodesic incompleteness guaranteed by Theorem~\ref{sing_thm} is not due to curvature singularities. \item The Friedmann-Lema\^\i tre-Robertson-Walker models are globally hyperbolic, and for $\alpha > 0$ satisfy the strong energy condition (as $\rho > 0$, cf. Example~\ref{spacetimes}).
+Here the geodesic incompleteness guaranteed by Theorem~\ref{sing_thm} is not due to curvature singularities. \item The Friedmann-Lema\^\i tre-Robertson-Walker models are globally hyperbolic, and for $\alpha > 0$ satisfy the strong energy condition (as $\rho > 0$, cf.~Example~\ref{spacetimes}).
 Furthermore, one easily checks that the expansion of the time slices is

 Assume that the model is expanding at time $t_0$.
-Then $\theta = \theta_0 = \frac{n\dot{a}(t_0)}{a(t_0)}$ on the time slice $S = \{ t=t_0 \}$, and hence Theorem~\ref{sing_thm} guarantees that this model is singular to the past of $S$ (i.e. there exists a Big Bang).
-Furthermore, Theorem~\ref{sing_thm} implies that this singularity is generic: any sufficiently small perturbation of an expanding Friedmann-Robertson-Walker model satisfying the strong energy condition will also be singular.
+Then $\theta = \theta_0 = \frac{n\dot{a}(t_0)}{a(t_0)}$ on the Cauchy hypersurface $S = \{ t=t_0 \}$, and hence Theorem~\ref{sing_thm} guarantees that this model is singular to the past of $S$ (i.e.~there exists a Big Bang).
+Furthermore, Theorem~\ref{sing_thm} implies that this singularity is generic: any sufficiently small perturbation of an expanding Friedmann-Lema\^\i tre-Robertson-Walker model satisfying the strong energy condition will also be singular.
 Loosely speaking, any expanding universe must have begun at a Big Bang. \item The region $\{ r < r_s \}$ of the Schwarzschild solution is globally hyperbolic, and satisfies the strong energy condition (as $Ric=0$).
 The metric can be written is this region as

 where $h$ is the round metric in $S^{n-1}$ and